Book cover

 Eric Ries.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Crown Business, 2011.

-Jake Knapp, John Zeratsky, and Braden Kowitz.
+Jake Knapp, John Zeratsky, Braden Kowitz.
 Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days.
 Simon & Schuster, 2016.

 Ian Sommerville.
 Software Engineering.
 Pearson, 10th edition, 2019.